Pogo-Bash/lungseq-analyzer/README.md

 ## What's This?

 Ever tried using genomics analysis tools?
 They're a pain.
-Upload your data to some server, wait hours, pray your internet doesn't die, and hope they're not selling your patient data.
+Upload your data to some server, wait hours, pray your internet doesn't die

 **LungSeq Analyzer** flips that model on its head:
 - ✅ Everything runs **locally in your browser** via WebAssembly